-A special meeting of Big Sky's stockholders will be held at [a.m./p.m.] on January 13, 1999 in the room at the Best Western Buck's T-4 Lodge, , Big Sky, Montana.
+A special meeting of Big Sky's stockholders will be held at 10:00 a.m. on January 13, 1999 at the Best Western Buck's T-4 Lodge, 46625 Gallatin Road, Big Sky, Montana.
 At the Big Sky special meeting, Big Sky stockholders will be asked to approve the Share Exchange and the Share Exchange Agreement.
-The Share Exchange Agreement must be approved by owners of two-thirds (2/3) of all of the shares of Big Sky common stock outstanding on , 1998, which is the record date for the Big Sky special meeting.
+The Share Exchange Agreement must be approved by owners of two-thirds (2/3) of all of the shares of Big Sky common stock outstanding on December 13, 1998, which is the record date for the Big Sky special meeting.
 See "BIG SKY SPECIAL STOCKHOLDER MEETING."